stlab/libraries/README.md

 ## <stlab/future>

 This is a proof of concept implementation of a packaged task and future to replace the standard components.
-This is a list of some of the differences from standard (as of C++14) and boost (as of boost 1.58.0).
+This is a list of some of the differences from standard (as of C++17) and boost (as of boost 1.60.0):

-There is no promise type, packaged_task and futures are created as pairs with the package() function.
+- There is no promise type, packaged_task and futures are created as pairs with the package() function.

-package_task is copyable, not just movable, and the call operator is const.
+- package_task is copyable, not just movable, and the call operator is const.
 This allows packaged_task objects to be stored in std::function<>.
 Once any copy of a packaged_task<> is called, all copies are invalid.

-future is also copyable, there is no need for a shared future.
+- future is also copyable, there is no need for a shared future.
 If a future is only used as an rvalue and there are no copies then the value returned, by get_try or through a continuation, will be moved.

-Multiple continutations may be attached to a single future with then(). then() is declared const since it does not mutate the result object of the future.
+- Multiple continutations may be attached to a single future with then(). then() is declared const since it does not mutate the result object of the future.

-The continuation is called with the value type, not the future.
+- The continuation is called with the value type, not the future.
 A sink argument to a continuation should take the argument by value and move the object as needed.
 If the continuation reads the argument it should take it by const&.
 Behavior of modifying the argument through a non-const reference is undefined (may be a compliation error).

-If the last copy of a future destructs, the associated task and any held futures for the task arguments are released and the associated packaged_task will become a no-op if called.
+- If the last copy of a future destructs, the associated task and any held futures for the task arguments are released and the associated packaged_task will become a no-op if called.

-There are no wait() or get() function.
-Instead there is a get_try() which returns an optional<T> (or if T is void, the result is a bool with true indicating the associated task has executed.
+- There are no wait() or get() function.
+Instead there is a get_try() which returns an optional<T> (or if T is void, the result is a bool with true indicating the associated task has executed).

-If the associated task through an exception, get_try() with rethrow the exception.
+- If the associated task through an exception, get_try() with rethrow the exception.

-For a future<T> if T is move only then the future is move only and can only contain one continuation.
+- For a future<T> if T is move only then the future is move only and can only contain one continuation.

-In case a recover() clause is defined, then a failed future is passed to it an offers an appropriate error handling. recover() will be executed prior to continuations. ]
+- In case a recover() clause is defined, then a failed future is passed to it and offers an appropriate error handling. recover() will be executed prior to continuations.

 when_all() takes either an n'ary function and n futures as arguments or a variable range of futures

-when_any() takes as argument avariable range of futures and proceeds when at least one of the futures successds.
+when_any() takes either an n'ary function and n (>=1) futures as argument or a variable range of futures and proceeds when at least one of the futures successds.

 Here is a trivial scheduler using threads: